smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Implementation notes
 ''''''''''''''''''''

 To implement Zepto VM-Tiny, in addition to PC required by Zepto VM-One, a stack of offsets which signify positions of reply frames in “reply buffer”, needs to be maintained.
 Such stack should consist of an array of bytes for offsets, and additional byte to store number of entries on the stack.
-Size of this stack is a ZEPTOVM_REPLY_STACK_SIZE parameter of Zepto VM-Tiny (which is stored in SmartAnthill DB on SmartAnthill Client and reported via "Device Capabilities" request).
+Size of this stack is a ZEPTOVM_REPLY_STACK_SIZE parameter of Zepto VM-Tiny (which is stored in SmartAnthill DB on SmartAnthill Client and reported via DEVICECAPS instruction).

 Memory overhead
 '''''''''''''''